hoangcuong2011/Good-Papers/Black Box Variational Inference.md

 from the variational distribution (Equation 3).
 Equation 3 does not come intuitively.
 The proof in the extra materials provide in details how we can come up with Eq.
 3

 While Eq.
-3 reveals a door to optimize ELBO much easier, there is still a difficulty with sampling.
+3 reveals a door to optimize ELBO much easier.
+The optimization only requires computing gradients of the variational approximating family.
+However, there is still a difficulty with sampling.
 MC gives us very high variance that is "too large too be useful".
 The authors propose two ways to reduce the problem, with Rao-Blackwellization and smart Control Variates.
 I am aware of those techniques, but not really in-depth though!

+While the work is very nice, a problem with BBVI is that the variance in sampling still very high!
+(See this https://arxiv.org/pdf/1603.00788.pdf)